 Ainslie is a specialist in her field, with postgraduate academic expertise in Australian and international contemporary art.
 Her academic qualifications complement her career as a fine arts valuer, independent art consultant and art dealer, curator and gallery director, spanning over two decades.
-During these years, she has cultivated a significant artist and client database, developing and maintaining strong relationships and ensuring high-quality design and research outcomes for her clients.
+During these years, she has cultivated a significant artist and client database, developing and maintaining strong relationships and ensuring the high-quality design and research outcomes for her clients.
 With Ainslie’s academic qualifications and her longevity in the fine arts, Ainslie has developed an extensive understanding of contemporary art and the business of art.

 Ainslie is currently a Doctor of Philosophy (Fine Art) Candidate at The University of Western Australia (UWA).
 Ainslie’s postgraduate academic achievements include a Master of Curatorial Studies in Fine Arts by Research and a Graduate Certificate in Business from UWA.
 Her undergraduate achievements include a Bachelor of Arts (Visual Culture) from Curtin University, Bentley; a Certificate in Museum Studies from Edith Cowan University, Mt Lawley; and she studied a Bachelor of Arts (Communication and Cultural Studies) also at Curtin University.